dynamicalsystemslaboratory/Fame-Seekers/README.md

 3-Mass Shootings (08_1966-04_2021)

+4-Wikipidia Data

 The statistics noteboook is executed with the original dataset.

 Dummy_Statistics notebook is executed with the "Mass Shootings (08_1966-04_2021)" dataset to give a sense on how the data looked like.

+The Wikipidia Data.xlsx is the dataset for the Wikipedia time series data for all available mass shootings/shooters